projectatomic/adb-vagrant-registration/README.md

 vagrant-registration supports most of the options of rhnreg_ks's command.
 You can set any option easily by setting `config.registration.OPTION_NAME = 'OPTION_VALUE'` in your Vagrantfile (please see the `rhnreg_ks`'s documentation for option description).

-`rhn_register` manager reuse the naming of `subscription-manager`'s command options where possible.
+`rhn_register` manager reuses the naming of `subscription-manager`'s command options where possible.

 #### rhn-register Default Options